City Guides Provence-Alpes-Côte d'Azur

 Admire the turquoise waters of the Mediterranean Sea and enjoy the sea breeze, which makes the hottest days of summer more bearable.
 Here, you have some of the fanciest beaches on the French Riviera, but the place is not ideal for swimming because the beaches are made of large pebbles.

-The second day of your 2 days in Nice, France, also starts from the heights, from Cimiez Hill.
-This neighborhood is full of treasures, like the archaeological site surrounded by olive trees more than 2,000 years old!
+The second day of this 2-day itinerary Nice, France, also starts from the heights, from Cimiez Hill.
+This neighborhood is full of treasures, like the archaeological site surrounded by olive trees over 2,000 years old!

-The ruins of the ancient Roman city with its thermal baths and its amphitheater belong today to the archaeological museum, but you can get a glimpse from outside.
+The ruins of the ancient Roman city, with its thermal baths and amphitheater, belong today to the archaeological museum, but you can get a glimpse from outside.
 Also, there’s the Cimiez Monastery and its pretty gardens, which is a popular spot amongst the neighbors for a Sunday stroll.

 Matisse Museum or Chagall Museum?

-In Cimiez, you will find the Matisse Museum (164, Avenue des Arènes de Cimiez), located in an elegant 17th-century building surrounded by olive trees.
+In Cimiez, you will find the Matisse Museum (164 Avenue des Arènes de Cimiez), located in an elegant 17th-century building surrounded by olive trees.
 Henry Matisse (1869-1954) was a revolutionary and influential artist of the early 20th century, best known for his Fauvist style’s expressive color and form.
-In 1917 he relocated from Paris to Nice, where he spent the rest of his life in this same neighborhood.
+In 1917, he relocated from Paris to Nice, where he spent the rest of his life in this neighborhood.

 An alternative for this morning is to visit the Musée National Marc Chagall (Avenue Docteur Ménard), not far from Musée Matisse.
 Marc Chagall (1887–1985) was a world-famous Russian-French painter and graphic artist.
 From 1966, he lived with his second wife in Saint-Paul de Vence, near Nice, where he died.